medleyjs/medley/docs/Hooks.md

 # Hooks

-Hooks are registered with the `app.addHook()` method and allow you to hook into different parts of the application or request lifecycle.
+Hooks allow you to hook into different parts of the request [lifecycle](Lifecycle.md).

-## Request Lifecycle Hooks
+They provide similar functionality to Express and Koa middleware.

 Hooks can be added with the `app.addHook()` method: